 After a stile the path becomes much less obvious and a lot wetter.
 Pick your way the best you can through the rather swampy ground following the direction of a wall and overhead power lines.
 When you reach an abandoned caravan the ground starts to improve.
 After the caravan make sure you are on the south side of the wall (a large gate post marks a convenient crossing point) and do not follow the grass track north from the caravan.
 The woodlands are now a bit drier and soon you will find the route of the path.
 Keep up high for now as you come out of the woods to join a grass track which will wind its way down the hill to meet the main road at a sheep fank.

 A stile takes you out to the main road which again is fast and busy.
-Go left and cross over taking extreme care to reach the forestry entrance on the opposite side of the road.
+Go left and cross over, taking extreme care, to reach the forestry entrance on the opposite side of the road.
 There is space to park a couple of cars here so it could be used as an alternative starting point.
-From here the easiest walking is on the forest track although there are some muddy and rough paths in the forest which you could use.
+From here the easiest walking is on the forest track although there are some muddy and rough paths in the forest which you could use as an alternative.

 After about 1km on the forest track you reach an open area where a comms mast used to be sited.
 At this point you have the option of doubling back on the track/path on your right hand side to take a detour to Cullaloe Tower.
 The detour is about 1km there and back.